Chapter 1: What is Workers' Compensation?

 Benefits include:

-Medical Treatment: Medical care required to help recover from the injury or illness caused by work.
-For example, care may include doctor visits, lab tests, physical therapy, and hospital services.
-There are some limits on some medical services such as physical therapy, occupational therapy, and chiropractic care.
+Medical Treatment: Medical care required to help recover from a work-related injury or illness.
+Care may include doctor visits, lab tests, diagnostic tests, physical therapy, and hospital services.
+Limits may apply to medical services such as physical therapy, occupational therapy, and chiropractic care.

-Temporary Disability (TD): Benefit payment for lost wages (partial income replacement) if unable to work temporarily due to injury or illness while recovering.
-Payment limits are set by State law.
+Temporary Disability (TD): A benefit payment for lost wages, or partial income replacement, when unable to work temporarily due to injury or illness while recovering.
+The payment parameters and payment are set by State law.

-Supplemental Job Displacement Benefits: Benefit payment for retraining or skill enhancement at an approved school if unable to return to work at the University as the result of the injury or illness.
+Supplemental Job Displacement Benefits: A voucher issued for retraining or skill enhancement, at an approved school if unable to return to work at the University, as the result of the injury or illness.
 Eligibility and limits are set by State law.

-Death Benefits: Benefit payment due to financially-qualified dependents if the injury or illness results in death.
-Burial allowance is also provided.
+Death Benefits: Benefit payment due to financially qualified dependents if the injury or illness results in death.
+A burial allowance is also provided.
 Benefits are set by State law.